Investigation & Analysis

 Verse 4:82 is well-known for having set the criteria that if something has many contradictions inside it, then it cannot be from God.

-Contradictions Between Quran and Hadith
+Contradictions Between Hadith and Quran

 Stoning Adulterers to Death